Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 	1) X-axis = Horizental duplication/scale by cloning:
 		It means simple running multiple copies of same application behind load balancer.
 So if there are N copies then each copies hanlde 1/N requests
 		Problems:-
-		* Because each copies potentially access all data,cache requires more memory
+		* Because each copies potentially access all data, cache requires more memory
 		* Does not tackle the problem of increasing development and appication complexity.

-	2. Y-axis = Vertical scaling/Functional Decomposition/ Scale by spliting different things It basciallly split the application into multiple different services.
+	2. Y-axis = Vertical scaling/Functional Decomposition/ Scale by spliting different things.
+		It bascially split the application into multiple different services.
 Each Service is related to one or more closely related functions.
 		Types:
-		Verb Based decomposition:- Decompisiton of services that implements a single use case or particular action such as **scheckout or Shipping Services.
+		Verb Based decomposition:- Decompositon of services that implements a single use case or particular action such as **checkout or Shipping Services.
-		Noun Based decomposition:- Decompisiton of Service that is responsible for all operations related to particular entity like customer Management
+		Noun Based decomposition:- Decompositon of Service that is responsible for all operations related to particular entity like customer Management
 		Decompose by business capability and define services corresponding to business capabilities. like **Delivery Management, Inventory mangement, Order management.
 		Decompose by domain-driven design subdomain
 		An Effective application must use both verb and noun based decomposition.

 	3. Z-axis:- In this each Server runs identical copy of code.
-Similar to X-axis each server is responsible fo running **one subset of data.
+Similar to X-axis each server is responsible fo running **one subset of data.**
-		Z-axis splits are commonly used to scale databases.
+		Z-axis splits are commonly used to **scale databases.**

 		Z-axis scaling has a number of benefits.
 		Each server only deals with a subset of the data.
 		This improves cache utilization and reduces memory usage and I/O traffic.
 		It also improves transaction scalability since requests are typically distributed across multiple servers.
-		Also, Z-axis scaling improves fault isolation since a failure only makes part of the data in accessible.
+		Also, Z-axis scaling improves *fault isolation* since a failure only makes part of the data in-accessible.

 		Z-axis scaling has some drawbacks.
 		One drawback is increased application complexity.